Apple’s iOS 14.3 update wipes out some glaring issues, but the latest iOS 14 upgrade is causing problems for some iPhone users.

 We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.

-If you’re currently running iOS 14.1 or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
-This feedback will alert you to potential bugs and performance issues.
+If you’re currently running iOS 14.3, or if you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+This feedback will alert you to potential problems and performance issues others are having on the same model iPhone as yours.

 - Tenth-generation quad-core Intel Core i5 processor